CQS (Asset Manager)

 CQS is a London-based global multi-strategy credit-focused asset management firm.
 It launched its first credit strategy in 2000 and now manages a range of investment mandates.
 Specific investment capabilities include convertibles, asset backed securities, credit, loans, structured credit, and equities.

 Their investors include pension funds, insurance companies, sovereign wealth funds, funds of funds, endowments and foundations, and private banks.

-Leadership
+CQS had successful bets on the US subprime mortgage market.

+History

 CQS was founded in 1999 by Michael Hintze, who serves as the Group Executive Chairman and Senior Investment Officer.
 Prior to establishing CQS, Hintze was European Head of Convertible Bonds at Credit Suisse First Boston (CSFB) and Head of UK Equity Trading and European Convertible Bond Trading at Goldman Sachs.

-In 2014, he was asked to serve on the International Advisory Panel for the Australian government's Financial Services Inquiry.
-He also served as a Member of the Market Practitioners' Panel for the UK government's Fair and Effective Markets Review.
-He serves as a Member of the Vatican Bank Board and sits on the Audit Committee of the Duchy of Cornwall.

-Hintze was ranked #5 on Financial News’ FN100 Most Influential list in the hedge fund category.
-He was also listed by The Wall Street Journal as one of five "2012 All-Stars".
-Hintze is also a philanthropist, and his charity, the Hintze Family Charitable Foundation, has provided funding to over 200 charities and organisations.

-Former London Stock Exchange chief Xavier Rolet joined CQS as chief executive officer (CEO) in January 2019.

-Governance and board of directors

-CQS is governed by a board of directors, with subcommittees.

-The chair of the board is Sir Michael Peat, an accountant by training who also serves as an independent non-executive on the Board of Deloitte UK, amongst other positions.
-Non-Executive Directors on the Board include Adrian Collins, Catherine Cripps, Richard Hayden, James Shinn, former Australian foreign minister Alexander Downer, former UK City minister Lord Myners, former Chief of the Defence Staff of the British Armed Forces General Lord Richards, and chief executive of Rockefeller & Co Jeffrey Reuben III.